 Much-loved Ettalong cafe Lords of Pour has relocated up the road after outgrowing its edgy nook around the corner from the ferry.
 You can now get your worldly caffeine hit poured at 199a Ocean View Road (adjacent to the Ettalong markets).

 We were sad to see the tail end of fish dining at Point Frederick but the Central Coast Cooking School that has taken its place is still being run by the pair behind Bombini and anything with chef Cameron Cansdell and his wife Hayley at the helm gets our tick of approval.

-We also hear whispers that the fabulous couple behind the Lucky Bee have found a new hive at Killcare.
-If it’s anything like their sizzling Asian offering at Frankie’s, it’s sure to bring some culinary buzz to the luxe beachside suburb.
+The fabulous couple behind the Lucky Bee have found a new hive at Hardys Bay – due to open in March.
+If it’s anything like their sizzling Asian offering at Frankie’s, it’s sure to bring some culinary buzz to the bay.

 The Link and Pin opposite Woy Woy’s busy train station has started the new year as a late night venue with cocktails, share plates and live music from Thursday to Sunday.
 Thankfully they are still serving up their trademark toasties and coffee during the week.

 Pizza lovers rejoice – there is a new place to get proper pizza on the Coast.
 Remy & Co Pasta Bar, located in the laneway off Erina’s Fountain Plaza, has added pizza to their authentic Italian line up this year.